What Is Gross Revenue and How to Calculate It

 Let’s go back to the example of the auto repair shop.
 It had $570,000 in parts and labor sales, $8,000 in parts returns, and $300,000 in COGS.
 Its gross revenue was $570,000.

 But for net revenue, we need to deduct the $8,000 worth of returns.

 Doing so gives us $562,000.
 Net revenue does not consider the cost of goods sold.
 So we ignore that figure.

 In equation format, it looks like this:

 Net revenue = Gross revenue – Returns – Discounts

-Gross income is the total amount of money a business brings in during a specific period, while gross revenue is what is left of that gross income after you pay all expenses.
+Gross income is the total amount of money a business brings in during a specific period, while gross revenue is what remains of that gross income after you pay all expenses.

-In other words, gross revenue is the top line figure, while income is the bottom line figure.
+In other words, it is the top-line figure, while income is the bottom-line figure.
 Expenses include salaries, rent, materials, shipping costs, etc.

-Gross profit and gross revenue are two important measures of a company’s profitability.
-Gross revenue is the total amount of money a company brings in from sales of its products or services.
+Gross profit and gross revenue are two critical measures of a company’s profitability.
+The first is the total amount of money a company brings in from sales of its products or services.